-RCP briefing for Westminster Hall debate on the Potential merits of training additional doctors
+The RCP has issued a briefing ahead of the Westminster Hall debate on the potential merits of training additional doctors led by Anthony Browne MP.

 The RCP has long campaigned for an expansion of medical school places to ensure we are training enough doctors now to meet demand in future.
 Workforce is the biggest barrier to reducing NHS waiting lists and providing care sustainably in the long-term.
 There are simply too few doctors to meet demand: the latest RCP’ census found that over half (52%) of advertised consultant physician posts went unfilled in 2021, the highest rate of unfilled posts since records began.
 Of the 52%, 74% went unfilled due to a lack of any applicants at all.